 At the beginning of every plastic design and manufacturing process, the probability of the designed part being suitable for manufacturing is relatively unknown.
-Without the design for manufacturing check, many manufacturing processes will have to reach the actual production stage before determining if the production is possible or not.
+Without the design for manufacturing check, many manufacturing processes will have to reach the actual production stage before determining if production is possible or not.

-However, with the injection molding design for manufacturing process, it is possible to determine the feasibility of the manufacturing process right from the start.
+However, with the injection molding design for the manufacturing process, it is possible to determine the feasibility of the manufacturing process right from the start.
 Manufacturers will be able to ascertain if they encounter manufacturing difficulties such as parts stuck in molds or collapsing 3D prints.
 This will help save time and capital, making the product affordable and the time scale of production shorter.

 2. Prevention of Part Failure

 The worst thing that could happen during a plastic design and manufacturing process is for the finished part to fail to execute its intended functions.
 This could be due to physical injection molding defects on the part of some other mechanical dysfunction.

 These defects could lead to the client having to incur double the costs of producing the part.
 As a result, there will be an increase in production costs The production process might even become unprofitable for the client.

 3. Determination of the Complexities of Manufacturing